What is the impact of Brexit if I want members of my family to accompany me? Can they join me once I am there?

 - your direct-line descendants under the age of 21 or dependent (or those of your spouse or legal cohabitant);

-- your ascendants in direct line who are dependent on you (or those of your spouse or legal cohabitant);
+- your direct-line ascendants who are dependent on you (or those of your spouse or legal cohabitant);

-- at the discretion of the UK authorities: your de facto cohabitant, in the event of a durable and duly attested relationship;
+- at the discretion of the British authorities: your de facto cohabitant, in the event of a lasting and duly attested relationship;

-- at the discretion of the UK authorities: any other member of your family who is dependent on you, or who is part of your household, or for whom, for serious health reasons, you must imperatively and personally take care of yourself;
+- at the discretion of the British authorities: any other family member who is dependent on you, or who is part of your household, or for whom, for serious health reasons, you must imperatively and personally take care of yourself;

-- the persons whose presence is necessary so as not to deprive you of your right of residence.
+- individuals whose presence is necessary so as not to deprive you of your right of residence.

 If the withdrawal agreement is ratified:

-a) Until the 31st of December 2020 (or longer if the transition period is extended): the current situation is maintained.
-The members of your immediate family can accompany you or join you following the conditions provided under EU law.
+a) Until 31 December 2020 (longer if the transition period is extended): the current situation is maintained.
+Members of your immediate family can accompany you or join you in accordance with the conditions set out under EU law.

-- If you wish to live in the U.K. after the end of the transition period, you and the members of your family will be subject to the future agreements between the EU and the UK regarding their future relationships.
-European institutions and Belgian authorities wish to maintain close links with British authorities in the future.
+- If you wish to live in the United Kingdom after the end of the transition period, you and your family members will be subject to the scheme set out in the future agreements between the EU and the United Kingdom regarding future relations.
+European institutions and the Belgian authorities wish to maintain close links with the British authorities in the future.